eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 Supportive care

 As in some other MPS types, symptomatic treatment is essential for survival of patients with milder cases and late-onset forms.
-Although the available medical and surgical interventions do not address the underlying cause of the disease or reverse/arrest the progression of the disease, these approaches may greatly improve the quality of life for patients and their families.
+Although the available medical and surgical interventions do not address the underlying cause of the disease or reverse/arrest the progression of the disease, these approaches may greatly improve the quality of life for both patients and their families.

 Disease-specific treatment